Sudanese refugees in Egypt: Mohandessin protests

-An August 2004, Sudanese refugees, backed by the Egyptian non-governmental organisation SOUTH, mounted a protest against the issuing of yellow cards outside the UNHCR office.
+In August 2004, Sudanese refugees, backed by the Egyptian non-governmental organisation SOUTH, mounted a protest against the issuing of yellow cards outside the UNHCR office.
 Police and security officers arrested and dispersed refugees with tear gas.

 In October to December 2005, some 2,000 people participated daily in a protest camp in a park at a busy intersection in front of Mustafa Mahmoud Mosque.
-The camp was located in an upper middle class suburb where the UN High Commissioner for Refugees (UNHCR) has an office - protesting about conditions in Egypt and seeking to be resettled in another country.
+The camp was located in an upper middle class suburb where the UN High Commissioner for Refugees (UNHCR) had an office—protesting about conditions in Egypt and seeking to be resettled in another country.
 The camp had been formed on September 29, 2005, by several dozen people who organized with Refugee Voices, a Sudanese refugee group.
 The Cairo office of UNHCR closed indefinitely in mid-November, after saying it was forced by the sit-in to suspend operations in October.

-In the early hours of Friday, December 30, 2005, police raided the camp and clashes ensued in the presence of TV cameras and the press.
-They dragged the refugees across the street, pulled women from their hair and pushed the elderly carrying newborn babies.
+In the early hours of Friday, December 30, 2005, the Police raided the camp and clashes ensued in the presence of TV cameras and the press.
+They dragged the refugees across the street, pulled women by their hair and pushed the elderly carrying newborn babies.
 Refugees were put in public transit busses to be transferred to central security force camps in different locations in Egypt in addition to taking some of them to State security intelligence offices.
 Many of those taken to the camps suffered fractures and injuries and lack any medical help.